SADAT International Defense Consultancy: Company profile

 The company's stated mission is "establishing the connection among the Islamic countries in the sense of defense and military industries, in order to assist the Islamic world to take the rank it deserves among super world powers as a self-sufficient military power, by submitting them the services regarding the organization of armed forces, defense consultancy, military training, and ordnance."

 SADAT Inc. has a sister organization, ASSAM, with a more political focus that was also headed by Adnan Tanriverdi until January 2020.
 It runs a strategic studies center and hosts annual conventions.

 Activities

-Connection to President Erdoğan and AKP
+Connection to President Erdogan and AK Party

-Following the attempted coup of July 15, 2016, President Erdoğan appointed Adnan Tanrıverdi to his cabinet as chief military counselor.
-The close relationship between Tanrıverdi and Erdoğan, who were relieved from political and military offices in the late 1990s for their Islamic convictions, has sparked allegations of corrupt behavior.
-These accusations including the belief that SADAT represents and exists as Erdoğan's "private militia".
+Following the attempted coup of July 15, 2016, President Erdogan appointed Adnan Tanrıverdi to his cabinet as chief military counselor.
+The close relationship between Tanrıverdi and Erdogan, who were relieved from political and military offices in the late 1990s for their Islamic convictions, has sparked allegations of corrupt behavior.
+These accusations including the belief that SADAT represents and exists as Erdogan's "private militia".